gordonwatts/func_adl_servicex_type_generator/README.md

   * The [website](https://gordonwatts.github.io/xaod_usage) and github [repo](https://github.com/gordonwatts/xaod_usage).
 * [x] After `Jets`, do 'EventInfo' and 'MissingET'.
 These two should generalize the system to other types.
 * [x] Add automatic collection injection (so that we don't need definitions in the xAOD backend)
-* [ ] Do something that requires a separate include file to access an object (include file injection).
+* [x] Access Jet constituents from Jet objects
+* [ ] Access truth particle arrays from their parent collection articles
 * [ ] Add support for `Jet::getAttribute`, which is a C++ code-behind function
 * [ ] Add support for arbitrary injection of other packages in the ATLAS C++ backend (e.g. corrections).
 Use `Jets` to develop this.
-Include ability to do a single systematic error or nominal.
+* [ ] Support getting a single systematic error or nominal.
 * [ ] Figure out how to deal with multiple systematic errors requested at the same time, in different parts of a query.
-* [ ] Add above to the Jupyter notebook
 * [ ] Do correction for `MissingET`, the most complex correction, perhaps.
 * [ ] Use _common knowledge_ to get the first set of collections and implement those:
   * Tracks
   * etc.
+* [ ] Do something that requires a separate include file to access an object (include file injection).
 * [ ] Support R22
 * [ ] First release of package
 * [ ] For version 2 plan out support for a flat ROOT `TTree` file.